 Following the G8 summit in Germany, President Bush made several statements on Kosovo while visiting Italy and Albania in June.
 Stating that "the time is now," he pledged that the United States would work to get the process moving forward.
-While acknowledging Russia's disagreement with his position, Bush also stated unequivocally that the end result of the status process should be independence for Kosovo based on the Ahtisaari plan.30 The Administration pursued agreement on Kosovo in the U.N.
+While acknowledging Russia's disagreement with his position, Bush also stated unequivocally that the end result of the status process should be independence for Kosovo based on the Ahtisaari plan.31 The Administration pursued agreement on Kosovo in the U.N.
 Security Council throughout 2007.
 The Administration strongly supported the troika process, although it did not support an extension to this process beyond the December 10 deadline.

 Absent a new resolution or a diplomatic breakthrough, the Administration was widely expected to support a coordinated international effort to recognize a unilateral declaration of independence by the Kosovar leadership sometime in early 2008.
-On February 18, 2008, one day after Kosovo declared independence, Secretary of State Rice announced formal U.S. recognition of Kosovo as a sovereign and independent state, and President Bush accepted Kosovo President's Sejdiu's request for full diplomatic relations with the United States.
-In response, Serbia recalled its Ambassador to the United States; the U.S. Ambassador to Serbia remains in Belgrade.
+On February 18, 2008, one day after Kosovo declared independence, Secretary of State Rice announced formal U.S. recognition of Kosovo as

+(...continued)